Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsection{Tracking Methods}

-We tracked the pose of the subject's head using a combination of the RGB and depth data from the two Azure devices (see Figure~\ref{fig:tracking_methods}).
-Each of the two Azure devices acquired two different data modalities: a color image and a point cloud from the RGB camera and the depth sensor, respectively.
+We tracked the pose of the subject's head using a combination of the RGB and depth data from a pair of Azure devices, as shown in Fig.~\ref{fig:tracking_methods}.
+Each Azure device acquired two data modalities: color images from the RGB camera and point clouds from the depth sensor.
 We exploited this multimodal information to compare three tracking methodologies: tracking through a single RGB camera (Monocular RGB), a stereo RGB camera pair (Stereo RGB), and a depth sensor (Depth).
-Moreover, we explored the use of statistical head priors to regularize the problem of head shape estimation, leading to a final set of six tracking alternatives (each of the three defined above with and without the use of statistical head priors).
+Moreover, we explored the use of statistical head priors to regularize the problem of head shape estimation, leading to a final set of six tracking alternatives (each of the three methodologies defined above with and without the use of statistical head priors).